awsdocs/amazon-ec2-user-guide/doc_source/spot-bid-status.md

 Your instance was stopped because a user ran shutdown \-h from the instance\.

 `instance-stopped-capacity-oversubscribed`
-Your instance was stopped because the number of Spot requests with maximum prices equal to or higher than the Spot price exceeded the available capacity in this Spot Instance pool\. \(Note that the Spot price might not have changed\.\)
+Your instance was stopped because the number of Spot requests with maximum prices equal to or higher than the Spot price exceeded the available capacity in this Spot Instance pool\.
+The Spot price might not have changed\.

 `instance-stopped-no-capacity`
 Your instance was stopped because there was no longer enough Spot capacity available for the instance\.